 Union: 00 - Non Union, Exempt or Temporary

-Masters degree or equivalent graduate education in Library/Information Science, Economics, Statistics, Business Administration or other relevant discipline.
+Masters degree or equivalent graduate education in Economics, Statistics, Library/Information Science, Business Administration or other relevant discipline.

 Minimum 5+ years of applicable work experience.

-Knowledge of literature databases (particularly business literature databases such as Factiva, EBSCO, LexisNexis) and experience with tools and strategies for searching these databases, organizing voluminous search results, and integrating results with data from other sources.
+Knowledge of literature databases (particularly business literature databases such as Factiva, EBSCO, and LexisNexis) and experience with tools and strategies for searching these databases, organizing voluminous search results, and integrating results with data from other sources.

 Highly developed skills and creativity in information research, organization, presentation and delivery; excellent critical thinking skills; superb customer service.
 Able to produce timely, high quality results under pressure.

-Demonstrated record of managing client relationships, setting priorities, meeting multiple deadlines and sharing workloads and projects with a research team.
+Proven record of managing client relationships, setting priorities, meeting multiple deadlines and sharing workloads and projects with a research team.